xonlly/Monitoring/README.md

 ## Run new "client" server

 `npm run client` or `node ./src/client.js -p port -h host -k key`

+### You need get network traffic ?

+- On __Linux__ you need ifstat `sudo apt-get install ifstat` or go to download lib http://gael.roualland.free.fr/ifstat/
+- On __Windows__ i have adding ifstat on the project, no command required.

 ## Run a master listenner